benthecoder/blog/posts/navaladvice.md

 it's not something you can buy, no amount of money can give you true unconditional love

 you can give love, it's free to give

+you don't necessarily get it, but if you just get in the mindset of "I'm just going to give it", eventually, on a long enough time scale, you get what you deserve

+just work on yourself and be ready, and then good things will happen

+"when the student is ready, the master appears"